Lesson 1. Lisp

 (integerp x) (rationalp x) (acl2-numberp x) (complex-rationalp x) (natp x)

-These functions 'recognize' some of the different types of numbers available in ACL2 (that is, they return
+t) some of the different types of numbers available in ACL2.
+The terminal '

 p' is a common idiom from Lisp and means "predicate".
 You can imagine it as a sort of question mark;